Christmas and Marriage meet

 We love because He loved us first.
 In our brokenness we love in a restorative capacity through Jesus Christ now already, but it is not yet fully complete.
 So we need much grace and patience as God molds us into the people He wants us to be.

-Word has it, that at that time there will be the greatest marriage banquet ever… between Jesus and His bride.
+Word has it, that at that time there will be the greatest marriage banquet ever… between Jesus and His Bride.
 I want to be there.
 How about you?

 ‘Can you LOVE me like this?’

-Yes.
+No, but yes.
 Through Him, we can ‘love one another because love is from God…’